Thinking beyond borders

 For residents, withholdings are calculated according to a progressive scale based on the amount of taxable income that is expected to be paid during the tax year (both cash and in-kind remuneration are considered) and the family status of the employee.

-For nonresidents, a general flat 24 percent withholding is applied on employment income (19 percent for non-resident individuals who are tax resident in a country/territory of the European Union (EU) or of the European Economic Area (EEA) with which and effective exchange of tax information exists).
+For nonresidents, a general flat 24 percent withholding is applied on employment income (19 percent for non-resident individuals who are tax resident in a country/jurisdiction of the EU or of the EEA with which and effective exchange of tax information exists).

 These withholdings are paid to the Spanish tax authorities on a monthly or quarterly basis and will be deducted from the final tax due on the Spanish tax return.

-A citizen of any EU member country/territory or a citizen of any of the members of the EEA or the Swiss Confederations may enter, leave, move, and/or remain freely in Spanish territory but all those EU citizens, EEA nationals and Swiss nationals who are going to reside in Spain for more than three months must obtain the “Central Registry for Foreigners Certificate” at the corresponding Police Station within the first three months after their entry in Spain.
+A citizen of any EU member country/jurisdiction or a citizen of any of the members of the EEA or the Swiss Confederations may enter, leave, move, and/or remain freely in Spanish territory but all those EU citizens, EEA nationals and Swiss nationals who are going to reside in Spain for more than 3 months must obtain the “Central Registry for Foreigners Certificate” at the corresponding Police Station within the first 3 months after their entry in Spain.

 For any other citizens, a work visa must be applied for before the individual enters Spain.
 The type of visa required will depend on the purpose of the individual’s entry into Spain.

 Relevant communications within the scope of the EU’s Posting of Workers Directive should also have to be carried out.

 Spain has entered into double taxation treaties with almost 90 countries/jurisdictions to prevent double taxation and allow cooperation between Spain and foreign tax authorities in enforcing their respective tax laws.